mrship/middleman-jasmine/README.md

 # Middleman::Jasmine

-This gem adds the Jasmine runner into a middleman app under the /jasmine path.
+This gem adds the Jasmine runner into a middleman app under the `/jasmine` path.
-It has (optional) support for sprockets.
+It has (optional) support for Sprockets.

 ## Installation